 Improving immunity and increasing resistance to infection

-There are several nutrients, including beta-caroten, vitamin E, and C, and minerals such as Zinc, that have been seen to help support a healthy immune system, which is weaker in aging dogs.
+There are several nutrients, including beta-carotene, vitamin E and C and minerals such as zinc, that have been shown to support a healthy immune system, which is weaker in aging dogs.

 Improving the beauty of skin and coat

-The health and beauty of the skin and hair is dependant on the adequate and regular intake of specific substances.
+The health and beauty of the skin and hair is dependent on the adequate and regular intake of specific substances.
 Borage oil has a positive effect on the sheen of the hair and the elasticity of the skin.
-Zinc is recommended for aging dogs with a coat in poor conditions.
+Zinc is recommended for aging dogs with a coat that is in poor condition.

 Glucosamine and chondroitin sulfate and EPA/DHA are nutrients that help to increase mobility in aging dogs.
-Dogs with osteoarthritis actually showed improved mobility when fed diets with these nutrients.
-Some newer diets have now been developed, involving curcuma extract, polyphenois, and hydrolyzed collagen, and have proven to be efficient in improving mobility and quality of life for aging dogs.
+Dogs with osteoarthritis showed improved mobility when they were fed diets with these nutrients.
+Some newer diets have now been developed that include curcuma extract, polyphenols and hydrolyzed collagen.
+They have been proven to be efficient in improving mobility in aging dogs, therefore improving their quality of life.

 Regular check-ups and health screens will ensure that any health problems are detected at the earliest opportunity.
-In many cases, diet can play a role in preventing or at least limiting the expression of the clinical symptoms of chronic disease in aging dogs.
-Your vet will be able to recommend the most appropriate food.
+In many cases, diet can play a role in preventing or at least limiting the expression of clinical signs of chronic disease in aging dogs.
+Your veterinarian will be able to recommend the most appropriate food.